gvwilson/thirdbit/src/fiction/iffy/index.md

 Another tarp revealed a second bot with the same bulky body and limbs but a cluster of cameras and antennas where its head should have been.
-The mod had clearly been made in haste: the welds joining the additions to the bot's neck looked messy and unfinished, and a handful of string-thin optical cables dangled from the opening.
+The mod had clearly been made in haste: the welds joining the additions to the bot's neck were messy and unfinished, and a handful of string-thin optical cables dangled from the opening.

 Iffy looked around the room a second time.